 Taking a professional driving course that focuses on highway safety and how to be a smart and defensive driver is another way to save some extra money on you or your teen's car insurance premium.
 While it is a pretty common discount, your car insurance company will usually require proof of this such as a receipt.
 Not every car insurance company offers this discount, so ask your insurance company beforehand!

-Having a 3.0 grade point average and above can save you quite a lot on your premium.
-Like the defensive driver discount, your car insurance company still requires proof every policy period (6-12 months depending on your policy) that you or your student meets the requirements.
+Maintaining a grade point average of 3.0 or above can save you quite a lot on car insurance.
+Like the defensive driver discount, your car insurance company still requires proof every policy period (6 to 12 months depending on your policy) that you or your student meets the requirements.
 A transcript usually serves as enough proof for the discount to be added.

-having to pay for their high premiums.
-But unless your 17-year-old has some insanely high-paying job and can afford to pay nearly $6,000 or premium per year on car insurance, it's actually cheaper to keep them on your policy.
-On average, it costs $57 more per 6-month policy period for a 17-year-old to be on their own policy than to be on the family plan.
-While that $57 doesn't seem like a lot of money, you should be aware that most car insurance companies require anyone who is living in your household and is above legal driving age to be either added as a covered driver or removed entirely . . . .
-So, that $57, is definitely a silver lining.
+Unless your 17-year-old has a high-paying job and can afford to pay nearly $6,000 or premium per year for car insurance, it could be cheaper to keep them on your policy.
+On average, it costs $57 more per six-month policy period for a 17-year-old to be on their own policy than to be on the family plan.
+While that $57 doesn't seem like a lot of money, you should be aware that most car insurance companies require anyone who is living in your household and is above legal driving age to be either added as a covered driver or removed entirely.

 Keeping a clean driving record for your son or daughter is an absolute necessity.
 Distracted driving, reckless driving, or being in an at-fault accident can cause serious damage to your car insurance premium at an already expensive time.
 In a state-by-state breakdown, DUIs and racing (seen on average the most expensive citations) raise insurance premiums at least 40%.
 Moreover, most car insurance companies offer a safe driver discount which is dependent upon a clean driving record.